ChSideridis/React-PS_Store/README.md

-# React-PS_Store  React.js, Commerce.js, Stripe
+# A React app using React.js, Commerce.js, Stripe